 Deviations from design product specifications should be submitted for approval via a request for information (RFI) to the VT PM.
+Where color selections are available, provide three options from which OUP may choose.

 1.5.4.4.1 Brand Names